September 25th, 2010

 The task is simple: in eighteen minutes, teams must build the tallest free-standing structure out of 20 sticks of spaghetti, one yard of tape, one yard of string, and one marshmallow.
 The marshmallow needs to be on top.

 I got the idea from Peter Stevens, who posted it on his new blog, Scrum4Kids.
-I recommend you take a look at this seven minute video, where Tom Wujec explains it much better than I could:

 The challenge I hosted had three teams consisting of three people each.
 The results were similar to what Tom Wujec described in his talk: The teams mostly followed a single plan, and tried to build a standing structure without a major redesign.
 Here's a draft one team produced.